Regulation and Supervision

 Step 2

-Step 2 Write a detailed explanation of the incident and gather documents that help clarify the situation and indicate the loss..
+Write a description explaining what occurred and gather documents that help clarify the incident, indicating the loss incurred..

 Step 3